 1. Evaluation – Every addicted person’s situation is different.
 Thus, it’s important that an experienced addiction clinician or medical professional accurately diagnoses and assesses each individual’s case.
 The evaluation step is important because it is much more than simply identifying an addiction issue.
 It is also helpful in determining whether you have any underlying medical or psychological conditions that may be co-occurring with your addiction.
 The evaluation is comprehensive, so you should be prepared to answer a lot of questions prior to starting your detoxing.

 2. Stabilization – Stabilization is when you begin to experience withdrawal symptoms from whatever substances you have been using, and the time following that it takes for your body to be rid of those substances physically.
 During this step, you may be prescribed medication and given other supplements to help you manage the discomfort of the symptoms.
 As you near the end of detox, you will feel better physically, and your thoughts will stabilize.
 This is when the door to long-lasting recovery is opened.

 3. Determination of further treatment – During this step, you will work with medical and psychological professionals to determine what your next step in the recovery process should be.
 While many people who go to detox do not continue on with further treatment, the ones who do are typically much more successful in achieving long-term recovery.
 It’s likely that it will be recommended that you continue with your treatment in outpatient or inpatient addiction treatment, and your advisors will help you make the transition.

 Does It Work to Detox at Home?

-Detoxing should be done in a medically-supervised drug and alcohol detox center, not at home.
+Detoxing should be done in a supervised drug and alcohol detox center, not at home.
 There are many more risks of complications and even death when you attempt to detox without medical supervision.
 Here are some of the risks to consider: